JuanWeiFoo/Robotics-ND-P2-Go-Chase-It/README.md

-## Setup
+## Setup and Launch Files
-First, Install Gazebo and ROS in Linux.
+1.First, Install Gazebo and ROS in Linux.

 To install ROS:
 http://wiki.ros.org/melodic/Installation